Dumfries and Galloway, Scotland

 Carole has completed various post graduate training courses, including certificates on counselling skills, overcoming depression, rehabilitation, and technology.

-Scotland, Dundee (City of), East Lothian, Edinburgh (City of), Fife, West Lothian
+Scotland, Aberdeenshire, Argyll and Bute, Clackmannan, Dundee (City of), East Lothian, Edinburgh (City of), Falkirk, Fife, Highland, Moray, Perthshire and Kinross, West Lothian

 Housing and Equipment, Vocational Rehabilitation, Functional rehabilitation, Neurological rehabilitation

 Counselling, PIPs, Fatigue management, Motivational issues, Routine planning, Daily living skills, Community access, Behaviour management, Self care, Social integration

 Based in Kirkcaldy in Fife, Lynn is an Occupational Therapist with over 15 years’ experience in the profession.
 She visits clients across Scotland, supporting and assessing those with physical and neurological conditions such as multiple sclerosis, arthritis, fibromyalgia, chronic pain, orthopaedic trauma, and stroke.
 Lynn also has a particular interest in mental health, supporting clients with depression, anxiety, stress, bi-polar, schizophrenia, personality disorders, and post-traumatic stress disorder.